COVID-19 NEWS IN WISCONSIN

 IF YOUR WAB-FUNDED PROJECT HAPPENS DURING COVID-19 TIME

 If you have a WAB grant to support a program or event taking place during this time of increased concern, we will allow you to postpone and reschedule, and will if necessary extend the grant project period.
 Be sure to contact WAB staff via email to alert us to the changes.

-As we move through this time, we will continue tracking local responses and welcome your questions – as will our partner in the privatesector, Arts Wisconsin.
-During times like this, we must act in concert with one another and support each other locally, statewide, and nationally.
+As we move through this time, we will continue tracking local responses and welcome your questions – as will our partner in the private sector, Arts Wisconsin.

 Please be safe, protect yourself and those you interact with, and be healthy.
-Most importantly, thank you, as always, for all the extraordinary things you do every day. - The Board and Staff of the Wisconsin Arts Board, Updated 7/30/2020
+Most importantly, thank you, as always, for all the extraordinary things you do every day. - The Board and Staff of the Wisconsin Arts Board

 This webpage is updated often.